Is Inquiry Meditation for me?

 -

-A greater sense of autonomy in the face of triggers
+A greater sense of autonomy and confidence